kshitiz-saxena/nginx-certbot/README.md

     <img src="https://img.shields.io/docker/image-size/kshitizks/nginx-certbot" alt="Image Size" />
 </p>
 <p align="center">
-    This repo contains source code for a simple docker <a href="https://registry.hub.docker.com/repository/docker/kshitizks/nginx-certbot" target="_blank">image</a>, which is based on nginx and have certbot preinstalled.
+    This repo contains a simple docker <a href="https://registry.hub.docker.com/repository/docker/kshitizks/nginx-certbot" target="_blank">image</a>, which is based on nginx and have certbot preinstalled.
 See Docker Hub page of <a href="https://registry.hub.docker.com/_/nginx/" target="_blank">nginx</a> for the full readme on how to use the Docker image.
 </p>